habbes/chest-xrays/README.md

 CheXpert-v1.0/valid/patient00000/study2,0.5924145688620425,0.046450412719997725,0.6075448519014384,0.17052412368729153,0.06505159298527952
 ```

+Note that the `run_predict.py` command was designed this way in order to be
+compatible with the [CheXpert competition](https://stanfordmlgroup.github.io/competitions/chexpert/) submission process.

 ### Specifying model for prediction

 By default, the program will look for the `.pth` files in `models/report_baseline/m1` and `models/baseline/m2` and use them as an ensemble model for doing predicitions.
 You can specify